dodjango/cli-chat/README.md

 - This mode requires the OpenAI platform and does not target Azure base URLs.
 - In this repo, the mode prints a helpful message and exits with code 2 to avoid breaking Azure compatibility.
 To use OpenAI's Agents SDK for real, migrate the CLI to the OpenAI platform and implement the agent/tool flow there.

+Update: A prototype agents mode using the Agents SDK with LiteLLM is available to work with Azure models.
+Ensure `AZURE_API_VERSION` is set in your `.env`.